10 years of Green Tourism Gold at Birdworld

 “We were incredibly proud when we first achieved the gold award 10 years ago and we are delighted to have retained it following each of our subsequent assessments.
 We will be looking at ways we can be even more environmentally friendly in the future.

-“Visitors too can help reduce their carbon footprint by arriving on public transport.
+“Visitors too can help reduce their carbon footprint by arriving on public transport and camping will be available at the site thanks to campingfunzone.com.
 We are just a short bus ride away from Farnham Train Station and for anyone arriving by bicycle the park sits right at the edge of the beautiful Alice Holt Forest.”

 Lisa Wilson, Green Tourism Assessor, said: “Birdworld has done an excellent job retaining its Gold award on the new version 5 criteria in the Green Tourism Programme.
 With conservation and education at the heart of the business, the park has great interpretation boards and information throughout so visitors can learn about the many wonderful species of birds onsite.”